mohd-arz/ShopManagement/ShopManagement/README.md

 4. [Technology Stack](#technology-stack)
 5. [Conclusion](#conclusion)

-## Introduction
-We propose the development of a comprehensive Shopping Mall Management Application built using the Laravel framework.
-This application will serve as a digital platform for shopping mall administration, shop owners, and customers, streamlining shop registration, product management, and customer interactions.

 ## Project Objectives
 The primary goal is to create a user-friendly and efficient application that addresses the specific requirements of a shopping mall.
 Key objectives include:
 1. Shop Registration and Approval.